SimonB50/BrayanBot/.github/README.md

 entirely to their own liking.
 With so little hard-coded commands, BrayanBot is _the_ Discord bot of your dreams.

 BrayanBot is currently going through its V2 rework and is actively looking for new features and ideas to make it better.
-If you have any ideas for BrayanBot V2, please feel free to join our [Discord Server](https://discord.gg/automating) and let us know.
+If you have any ideas for BrayanBot V2, please feel free to join our [Discord Server](https://discord.gg/GvyuDDFeZU) and let us know.
 If you are interested in contributing to the codebase with your ideas, please make an issue or a pull request.
 We always appreciate any and all contributions.

 <h2 align="center">✨ Contributing</h2>

 ---

 **We think everyone should be able to contribute to BrayanBot**, so we have listed below the list of ways in which you can contribute to BrayanBot.
-For any questions, don't hesitate to ask them in our [Support Server](https://discord.gg/automating).
+For any questions, don't hesitate to ask them in our [Support Server](https://discord.gg/GvyuDDFeZU).

 We welcome all kinds of contributions.
 Feel free to open a pull request for any code contributions, or an issue for feature requests and support.

-> Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [F.A.Q](https://automating.pw/) to make sure.
+> Before creating an issue, please ensure that it hasn't already been reported/suggested to make sure.
 > And if you have a question, please ask it in the Discord server instead of opening an issue.

 #### Discussion & Suggestions

 We believe there is no such thing as a stupid idea!
-Which means, you may feel **absolutely free** to request any features over [Issues](https://github.com/59L/BrayanBot/issues) or our [Discord Server](https://discord.gg/automating).
+Which means, you may feel **absolutely free** to request any features over [Issues](https://github.com/59L/BrayanBot/issues) or our [Discord Server](https://discord.gg/GvyuDDFeZU).
 While new commands are not likely to make it to the bot, suggest them anyway!
 There is a high chance that they can become implemented as [Addons](https://BrayanBot.dev/docs/Developers/Addons/first-party)

 #### Code Contributions